mechmotum/mechmotum.github.io/content/pages/guide.rst

 on-boarding new members, but is also a reference for current members.
 For this page to be useful, all lab members will need to provide their collective knowledge and experiences.
 It is up to all of us to make this guide useful.
-You are expected to contribute to the guide and edit it.
+You are expected to contribute to the guide and edit it to do so.
 Discuss with the lab any desires to change any of the guidelines.

 Getting Started
 ===============